Kulothunga III: Inscriptions

 The inscriptions of Kulottunga III mostly begin with the introduction Puyal vaayttu valam peruga.
 His achievements are mentioned incrementally, viz., he claims to have taken Madurai and the crowned head of Pandya are found as early as the 4th year, to this Ilam (Sri Lanka) is added in the 10th year and then followed by Karuvur in the 16th year.
 He also had the alias Tribhuvanaviradeva and bore the title Tribhuvanachakravarthi.
 An inscription from the Mahalingswami temple in Tiruvidaimarudur dated in the 28th year of the king's reign refers to the 16th year of his predecessor Sungadavirtha Kulottunga Chola I. Among the places mentioned is Vikramasolanallur in Tiruvalundur nadu a sub-division of Jayangondachola valanadu.
 The king and his namesake, Kulottunga I are both mentioned together in an inscription of their successor Rajaraja III.
 An inscription from Govindaputtur dated in the sixteenth year of Kulottunga III mentions that as per a sanction accorded in the seventh year of Periyadevar Rajadhiraja Chola II a garden of areca-palms was made a devadana(gift) to the temple.
 Further it states that an inquiry was held in regards to the management of this gift.
-We understand from epigraphs that Kulottunga III was titled Rajadhiraja Karikala and one of the records refers to the flight of the king to the forest after defeat by a Pandya and his feet getting charred.
-Another record refers to an officer called Malaiyan Narasimhavarman alias Karikala chola Adalaiyur Nadalvan whose title was named after Kulottunga III.